mohammed4141-g/iOS_Reverse_Engineering/README.md

 We use **FRIDA** for dynamic analysis & **IDA PRO** for static analysis.

+we will use simple program as example "link to the Mach-O executable".

 FRIDA
 How to reverse a method? \n
 First you need to attach FRIDA to a targeted process \n